INTEGRA joins the Science Based Targets initiative

 We are proud that our Swiss headquarters is run entirely on renewable energy.
 Our building has the best insulation values, is heated via a fossil-free heat pump system, and the roof is fitted with solar panels.
 Together with local hydropower, this means we exclusively use renewable energy for the assembly of all our devices.

 The roofs of our buildings at our US headquarters are equipped with particularly efficient bifacial solar panels that produce 650,000 kWh of solar energy a year.
-This means that half of the energy used to produce our consumables comes from renewable sources.
-Moreover, we are trying to find and switch to a US electricity provider offering green electricity, so that our US headquarters will also rely on 100 % sustainable energy as soon as possible.
+Together with purchased green electricity, the energy used to manufacture our consumables will also come exclusively from renewable sources from 2023.

 Further reducing our carbon footprint